 Closing a short works pretty much the same way as closing any other position.
 You sell the asset, and the sale is recorded.
 If you purchased that asset on margin from the brokerage, then you’ll also need to purchase the same amount of coins or tokens that were loaned to you and return them to the brokerage.

-Is short position crypto trading good or bad?
+Is a short position in crypto trading good or bad

-It’s best to save trades made like this for when you’re more experienced.
+The best here is to save trades made like this for when you’re more experienced.
 Learning to short properly, however, can end up giving you an excellent new tool for your trading arsenal that can ease the pain of bear markets if you can learn to identify when they’re coming.

 That’s why it’s important to learn to identify when the market is in trouble and only short then.
 If you are trading on margin from a brokerage, then this risk is amplified.
 If you don’t know what you’re doing it’s possible that you could end up in debt.

-A short technically gives you a limited reward vs unlimited risk, though this “unlimited risk” is based on the fact that if you’re wrong you could lose out on potentially limitless amount of profit since the price of Bitcoin could theoretically just keep going up.
+Shorting technically gives you a limited reward vs unlimited risk, though this “unlimited risk” is based on the fact that if you’re wrong you could lose potentially limitless amount of profit since the price of Bitcoin could theoretically just keep going up.
 It’s up to you to decide if these risks make short trading worthwhile for you.

 Investors entering into a long position believe that the price of the asset or even the entire market will continue to climb.
 They make money by gathering this price appreciation and then selling at a later date.
 Short traders make money by betting that the market will be going down.